 Everyday more and more consumers are turning to the web for their shopping needs and you’re hoping those happy-go-lucky customers come swirling down your conversion funnel like a rubber ducky down the bath drain.
 If only it were so simple!
-But wait… maybe it is. eCommerce website have come a long way since the early days of 1990s AOL “mall shopping” and consumer expectations and habits have adjusted accordingly.
+But wait… maybe it is. eCommerce websites have come a long way since the early days of 1990s AOL “mall shopping” and consumer expectations and habits have adjusted accordingly.
 We pulled our design and marketing team into a room to come up with a few basic best practices for designing your eCommerce website for the best conversion rates possible.
 A few dozen yellow legal pads later, here’s what we came up with.

 Quality Product Photography

 Sometimes it’s the easy solutions that are the most often overlooked.
 Consumers all agree, if you don’t have quality imagery to showcase your product from multiple angles in good lighting, they won’t be eager to Add to Cart.
-You don’t have to drape Scarlet Johansen across the product to make it look professional and desirable.
+You don’t have to drape Scarlett Johansson across the product to make it look professional and desirable.
 Just get some nice high-angle overview shots and a handful of closer detail shots and fit them all together in the scrolling trundle.
 If your consumers like what they see, they’re more likely to have it shipped to them.

 I Need a Hero… Image!